 Some people don’t realize that they have anger problems that troubles themselves or others, instead they may think that other people or things have issues instead.

-Causes Of Angry Feeling
+Causes Of Why Am I So Angry

 Anger can be caused by either external or internal events.
 Your anger can be caused by a specific person (such as a coworker, supervisor, or friend), due to some event (like a traffic jam, or canceled flight, loss in business), or because of worrying or brooding too much about your personal problems.
 Angry feelings can also be triggered by some memories or traumatic events that happened in your life.
 There are many things that make us feel angry, including:

-- you are mistreated, and you feel powerless to do anything about it.
+- You are mistreated, and you feel powerless to do anything about it.

-- you feel threatened or attacked by someone or something.
+- You feel threatened or attacked by someone or something.

-- when you feel like you have been deceived by someone.
+- When you feel like you have been deceived by someone.

-- you feel physical or psychological pain.
+- You feel physical or psychological pain.

-- you feel uneasy/uncomfortable under certain temperatures/weathers.
+- You feel uneasy/uncomfortable under certain temperatures/weathers.

 - Anger can also be caused by feelings of grief.
 Many people suffer from anger when they are dealing with the loss of someone close to them (like a close friend, partner, or family member).